-In this example, let’s have a look at how executables are generated, what are the most important executable formats and how they are structured.
+In this post, let’s have a look at how executables are generated, what are the most important executable formats and how they are structured.

 How executables are generated?